 - How to slow down and relax during a busy schedule

-I never thought I’d be able to do Chinese painting, but I walked away feeling thoroughly refreshed and I’d definitely recommend this activity.
+I never thought I’d be able to learn Chinese painting, but I walked away feeling thoroughly refreshed and I’d definitely recommend this activity on a trip to China.